jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 - Internally, the AWS Network Firewall uses the AWS Gateway Load Balancer.
 - Rules can be centrally managed cross- account by AWS Firewall Manager to apply to many VPCs.

+TODO: DIAGRAM

 ### 20.1.1.
 Fine Grained Controls

 - Supports 1000s of rules.
   - IP & port - example: 10,000s of IPs filtering.
-  - Protocol - example: block the SMB protocol for outbound communications.
+  - Protocol - example: Block the SMB protocol for outbound communications.
-  - Stateful domain list rule groups: only allow outbound traffic to \*.mycorp.com or third-party software repo.
+  - Stateful domain list rule groups: Only allow outbound traffic to \*.mycorp.com or third-party software repo.
   - General pattern matching using regex.
 - **Traffic filtering: Allow, drop, or alert for the traffic that matches the rules.**
 - **Active flow inspection** to protect against network threats with intrusion-prevention capabilities (like Gateway Load Balancer, but all managed by AWS).
 - Send logs of rule matches to Amazon S3, CloudWatch Logs, Kinesis Data Firehose.

+### 20.1.2.
+Defense-in-Depth in AWS

+- This layered model reduces the risk that a single misconfiguration could expose resources to unintended access.
+- Layered Segmentation
+  - Resources with different reachability needs should be segmented into **subnets**.
+  - **Example:** An **RDS database cluster** with no internet access should be placed in **private subnets** without routes to the internet.
+- **Setup**
+  1. **Deploy an Application Load Balancer** in a public subnet.
+  2. Host the **Auto Scaling group of EC2 instances** and **Aurora Serverless DB cluster** in private subnets.
+  3. Launch **AWS Network Firewall** with a firewall policy that:
+     - Blocks traffic to **malicious URLs**.
+     - Drops requests from **blacklisted FQDNs**.
+  4. Reroute VPC traffic through the **firewall endpoints**.

 # 21. Transit VPC